 If you’re on Universal Credit, and claiming housing costs to pay your rent, you must let the Department of Work and Pensions (DWP) know of any change in your rent.

-To make this easier for you, the DWP sends you a ‘To Do’ notification to your journal in the first week of the new rent year.
-For 2020/2021, this happened on April 6th 2020.
+To make this easier for you, the DWP will send you a ‘To Do’ notification to your journal in the first week of April 2021.

 You must complete the ‘To Do’ as soon as possible once it becomes available to avoid missing out on the money you are due.
 If you did not receive a ‘To-Do’, you will need to report it as a change to your housing costs immediately.